jossemarGT/resume/RESUME.md

 - Technology startups and entrepreneurship
 - Research and development
 - Automate all the things!
-- Broadcasting on radio or doing stand up commedy (and that's not a joke)
+- Broadcasting on radio
+- Doing stand up commedy (and... that's not a joke)